 Prototypes are more sophisticated, near-complete presentations of what your site will look like once changes are implemented.

-Use wireframes and prototypes to visualize the customer journey during development, run preliminary A/B splits, brainstorm with other team members, and gather feedback from focus groups.
+Use wireframes and prototypes to visualize the customer journey during development, do some preliminary A/B testing, brainstorm with other team members, and gather feedback from focus groups.

 Check out our in-depth article on the topic: Prototyping and Wireframing in Ecommerce Usability Testing.

 Online shoppers love promotions and discounts.
 Customers that feel they’ve got a bargain are more likely to be more satisfied with their experience of your store.

 Be vocal about offers on your site.
 If you’re running a sale or site-wide promotion, include a notice in your header (especially for buying holidays like Black Friday and Mother’s Day)

 For discounted items, clearly show the original price in red (and crossed out) next to the new price.

 Also, remember to tell visitors about free shipping right across your site.
 Free shipping is a big selling point.
 It’s so common for retailers to offer free shipping nowadays that buyers have come to expect it as a matter of course.